caustic-hue/help-center/docs/minecraft/general/getting-started.md

 tags: minecraft message motd color create creating configure configuring ip address connecting server icon installing eula
 ---
 # Creating a Server
+## Creating a Server on your Account
 To create a Minecraft Java server, go to your Client Panel.
 On the left sidebar, choose Create Server.
 Type in all required information like server name, memory amount, and server location.
 Once done, click the Create button and wait at least a minute in the Client Panel for the new server to be created for your account.

-Now, in the [Game Panel](https://panel.falix.gg/) you should see the new server on your server list.
+Now, in the [Game Panel](https://panel.falixnodes.net/) you should see the new server on your server list.
 If the server list indicates that it is still installing, wait at least 2 to 5 minutes for the installation to be complete.
-If the installation is taking longer than usual (over 5 to 10 minutes or more), head back to your [Client Panel](https://client.falix.gg/) and delete, then re-create the server.
+If the installation is taking longer than usual (over 5 to 10 minutes or more), head back to your [Client Panel](https://client.falixnodes.net/) and delete, then re-create the server.

+## Starting the Server
  Select your new server and go to the Console tab, usually already selected by default.
 Click the Start button, located in the upper left corner of the Console tab.
 You're going to be selecting which type of server you want during the first startup of your new server.
 In this case, we're creating a Minecraft Java server, to select Minecraft Java, then the type of Minecraft Java server that you want like Vanilla or PaperMC, and select the version of Minecraft Java you want to play on.

-Your server should've crashed with the exit code "0" and with an error message that says "`You need to agree to the EULA in order to run the server.
-Go to eula.txt for more info.`".
-You will have to accept to [Mojang's EULA](https://account.mojang.com/documents/minecraft_eula) in order to start your server.
+Click "I Accept" when the **Mojang EULA** pop up appears.
+The server is turn off for a few moments, then turn back on, and will continue to boot.

+During the first boot of any Minecraft server, it may take a while to prepare spawn area.

+## Using a Custom Jar
+Minecraft uses a __.jar__ file to start your server and setting a custom jar is easy.
+If the option you want isn't available on the first boot, a custom jar can be used.
+Simply upload the .jar file(e.g. __paper-1.16.5-774.jar__) to your server's root directory in files, then rename it to __custom.jar__.
+You can rename the file by clicking or tapping on the three dots on the right side, then clicking Rename.

+Falix will automatically detect the __custom.jar__ on the next launch of your server and will use the file to boot.

 # Choosing Your Server Java Version
 <!-- # What is Java?
 (An explantion for noobs will be added later on) -->